marlinspike/dsopbuilder/README.md

 PyBuilder is a Python3 app (Python3 and everything else you'll need is already installed in the Docker iamge).
 Basic usage of PyBuilder:

 - Executing the app: `python3 main.app --help`
+- Displaying the variables you can configure: `python3 main.app --settings=y`